shawnclybor/test/README.md

 *   **Execution**: Instead of a local installation, the server is run on-demand using `npx`.
 This command fetches and executes the latest version of the server from the npm registry, ensuring you're always up-to-date.
 *   **Configuration**: The server is configured in `cline_mcp_settings.json`.
 This entry specifies the `npx` command, the project reference to scope the connection, and the `SUPABASE_ACCESS_TOKEN` for authentication.
 *   **Tool Availability**: Once active, the server provides a powerful set of tools for database management.
 This includes listing tables, executing SQL queries, applying migrations, and leveraging advanced features like semantic search with `pg_vector`.

+## Filesystem MCP Server Summary

+The Filesystem MCP server grants me direct access to your local file system, allowing for a wide range of file and directory operations.
+Here’s how it’s configured:

+*   **Execution**: The server is run on-demand using `npx`, which fetches and executes the `@modelcontextprotocol/server-filesystem` package.
+*   **Configuration**: In `cline_mcp_settings.json`, the server is configured with the `npx` command.
+Crucially, the `args` array specifies which local directories I am allowed to access.
+This acts as a security sandbox, limiting my operations to only the paths you explicitly grant.
+*   **Tool Availability**: With the server active, I can perform essential filesystem tasks, including reading and writing files, creating and listing directories, moving files, and searching for files within the allowed directories.